China Lifts Punitive Tariffs On Australian Wine - UrduPoint

 Last month, Australia said it had expressed its "outrage" after Beijing handed a suspended death sentence to Chinese-Australian dissident writer Yang Jun.

-Overseas, Australia and its allies are seeking to parry China's expanding reach in the South Pacific.
+Australia and its allies are also seeking to parry China's expanding reach in the South Pacific.

 Canberra and Washington were jolted into action after Beijing signed a secretive security deal with Solomon Islands in 2022.